Anurag-30/knowledge-base/05-PostgresSql/Querying Tables/Readme.md

 This statements returns all the records that matches the country value with India, China or Brazil. </br>

-# BETWEEN , LIKE and ALIKE
+# BETWEEN , LIKE and ILIKE

 If you want to run queries between a certain range we can use `BETWEEN` to get the records of specified ranges. <br />